Table of Contents[Hide][Show]

 - is positively charged, which is beneficial to the plant’s nutritional status

-Not only does guano act as an amazing fertilizer, it also helps to distribute seeds, which is especially helpful in places where natural vegetation has suffered due to man’s interventions.
-When the bats eat fruit, the seeds are then spread later in the guano, which contributes to a strengthening of a natural, global ecosystem.
+Not only does guano act as an amazing fertilizer, but it also helps to distribute seeds.
+This is especially helpful in places where natural vegetation has suffered due to man’s interventions.
+When the bats eat fruit, the seeds are then spread later in the guano.
+All of this strengthens our natural, global ecosystem.

 According to Bat Conservation International: